github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Now that your code sets a conclusion based on the status of the CI test, and adds the output from the RuboCop results, you've created a CI test.

-The code above also adds a feature to your CI server called [requested actions](https://developer.github.com/changes/2018-05-23-request-actions-on-checks/) via the `actions` object. {% ifversion fpt or ghec %}(Note this is not related to [GitHub Actions](/actions).) {% endif %}Requested actions add a button in the **Checks** tab on {% data variables.product.prodname_dotcom %} that allows someone to request the check run to take additional action.
+The code above also adds a feature called requested actions to your CI server, via the `actions` object. {% ifversion fpt or ghec %}(Note this is not related to [GitHub Actions](/actions).) {% endif %}For more information, see "[Request further actions from a check run](https://developer.github.com/changes/2018-05-23-request-actions-on-checks/)."
+Requested actions add a button in the **Checks** tab on {% data variables.product.prodname_dotcom %} that allows someone to request the check run to take additional action.
 The additional action is completely configurable by your app.
 For example, because RuboCop has a feature to automatically fix the errors it finds in Ruby code, your CI server can use a requested actions button to allow people to request automatic error fixes.
 When someone clicks the button, the app receives the `check_run` event with a `requested_action` action.
 Each requested action has an `identifier` that the app uses to determine which button was clicked.

 The code above doesn't have RuboCop automatically fix errors yet.
 You'll add that later in the tutorial.